newrelic-platform/docker_server_agent/README.md

 # docker_server_agent
-The requisite Dockerfile and associated scripts to run the New Relic Server Agent for Linux inside of a container.
+This repo includes the requisite Dockerfile and associated scripts to run the New Relic Servers for Linux agent inside of a container.

+*Please note that this is an early beta and has several known issues*

 ##Building custom image##

 The Dockerfile used to generate the [nrsysmond image](https://registry.hub.docker.com/u/newrelic/nrsysmond/)  is provided, and the script file docker.build.sh can be used to build a new image.
-A custom-built image emay require changes (e.g. image names)in docker.run.sh, docker.upload.sh and docker.service.
+A custom-built image may require changes (e.g. image names)in docker.run.sh, docker.upload.sh and docker.service.

 ##Running with fleetctl##